0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 **NOTE**: We had installed cors as a separated package, so don't forget to import it as well

-Let's try again now, so that it works now 🤞
+Let's try again now so that it works now 🤞

 🎉 **TADA**!
 We have successfully created our first feature in the API which interacts with the MongoDB database